ftorning/github-cheatsheet/README.md

 ## Starting a new project (fresh)

-1. Create a new create a new repository in Github (include a README)
+1. Create a new repository in Github (include a README)

 2. Click ```Clone or download``` and copy the link to your clipboard